LockGit/gochat/readme.en.md

 * Because of the clear structure of chago, it can run quickly on various platforms.
 * This project provides docker with one click to build all environment dependencies, which is very convenient to install. (if it's an experience, we strongly recommend using docker to build)

+### Renew
+* At present, the version of golang has been upgraded to 1.18.
+If docker is not used, choose to compile and install by yourself.
+Please ensure whether your own version of go meets the requirements
+* The vendor is also packaged in the warehouse.
+In addition, the size of the whole vendor project is about 66m.
+It can be used after git clone.
+Due to irresistible network factors, it may take a long time
+* Some package dependent versions have been upgraded.
+It is not recommended to try to compile this project on a lower version of golang, and try to upgrade to 1.18+
+* Optimization: dynamically update the service IP address according to the kV change in watch etcd to ensure that other layers can perceive after adding / removing each layer

 ### About Websocket && Tcp Support
 ```
 The latest version supports websocket and TCP message interworking,(the test TCP port uses 70017002.
 If you want to use TCP, the firewall also needs to release the two ports.)